pearjo/knut-server/docs/source/apis.rst

    :value: 0x0001

    Requests the status of a back-end.
 The message has the key ``id`` with the identifier of the back-end as value.
+The server will respond with a :const:`LIGHT_STATUS_RESPONSE`.
 For example:

    .. code-block:: json